pc-magas/ircbot/README.txt

 *)Run via a terminal:
 	*) make
-		 to colpile
+		 to compile
 	*) make run
-		to compile and run the programm
+		to compile and run the program
 	*) make jar
 		to make a /.jar file through
 	*) make run-jar